ADACS-Australia/adacs_template_python_base/{{cookiecutter.repo_name}}/docs/content/notes_for_developers.md

 2. **bump.yml**

     This workflow leverages the colocated `bump.sh` bash script to automatically increment the project version whenever code is pushed to the `main` branch.
-It is controlled by adding the text `[version:minor]` or `[version:major]` to one of the commit messages of a pull request.
+It is controlled by adding the text `[version:minor]` or `[version:major]` to the message of the pull request's head commit.

 3. **publish.yml**